Salt Lake West Side Stories: Post One

 If you do not have time to read each blog post, you can explore Salt Lake West Side Stories by viewing the photographs and corresponding captions found on the top navigation bar of the Salt Lake West Side Stories home page, titled Chronological Gallery.
 The images offer a visual historical tour of Salt Lake City’s original west side.
 We hope, however, that you will read all of the posts, and all other sections of this web publication.

 This area, like all of Salt Lake Valley, was initially inhabited by Utah’s Native American peoples.
 Until the third quarter of the twentieth century, Salt Lake City’s west side neighborhood served as a base camp for nearly every immigrant group that settled in the valley, in Utah and across the Intermountain West.
 Beginning in 1847, members of The Church of Jesus Christ of Latter-day Saints (LDS), often referred to as Mormons, laid claim to the whole region, but they first camped and settled on the city’s west side.
-Other immigrant pioneers followed, including Jews (from German and Russia), Chinese, Africans, Italians, Japanese, Greek, Syrians, Mexicans, and Latinos.
+Other immigrant pioneers followed, including Jews (from Germany and Russia), Chinese, Africans, Italians, Japanese, Greek, Syrians, Mexicans, and Latinos.
 During the 1970s and 1980s, Pioneer Park was also a physical and political gathering place for Salt Lake City’s LGBTQ+ communities.
 Beginning with Native Americans and followed by immigrant pioneers from around the world, the Pioneer Park neighborhood served as a central location for people seeking economic, religious, and community-building opportunities.
 Those migrant peoples who settled in Salt Lake City’s west side influenced Utah’s cultural make-up as well.
 The inhabitants of the west side were essential in shaping the Utah we know today.

 The Themes: Salt Lake West Side Stories speaks to eight general themes that, together, tell the story of one of the Salt Lake Valley’s most unique and culturally diverse neighborhoods.
 Each post will engage with some, if not all, the themes identified below.
 Watch for the tags located at the bottom of each post to link different entries to one another: